tmnin/tmnin/README.md

-Hi, I'm Abeer!

-I'm a Computer Engineering student at the University of Waterloo.
-Interested in computational linguistics, natural language processing, and AI.
+I'm a Computer Engineering student at the University of Waterloo, interested in:

+* Computational linguistics
+* Natural language processing
+* Deep learning

-In my free time, I like to study languages.
+I also like to study languages and create projects surrounding them.
 Urdu, Punjabi, French, Japanese, and Norwegian are ok ⭕

 Feel free to reach out at: akashar@uwaterloo.ca